tgross/devopsdaysmsp2018/content/_index.md

 # Consent

 {{% note %}}
+[10:00]
 consent is the *only* workable guiding model when we're talking about relationships between individual people.
-I consent to being in a conversation with you.
-You consent to being in a conversation with me.
-When you decide you don't want to be in that conversation you can withdraw consent and I'm supposed to respect that.
-We hopefully all understand this by now?
+I consent to being in a relationship with you.
+You consent to being in a relationship with me.
+When you decide you don't want to be in that relationship you can withdraw consent and I'm supposed to respect that.
+We *hopefully* all understand this by now?
 {{% /note %}}

 ---